 For qualifying borrowers with an FHA Plus Loan, DC Open Doors can provide up to 3.5% of assistance, and for those with an HFA Preferred/Advantage Loan, up to 3%.
 This is a non-amortizing loan with 0% interest that does not need to be paid back unless the property is sold, refinanced, or is no longer the applicant’s primary residence within 5 years after closing.

-In order to qualify, an individual must have an annual household income limit less than $132,360 as of 2020.
+In order to qualify, an individual must fall within specified annual household income limits.
 They must also have a minimum credit score of 640.
 For those with an FHA Plus Loan, the highest debt-to-income ratio allowed is 45%, and for those with an HFA Preferred/Advantage Loan, the maximum is 50%.
 If the applicant is a first-time homebuyer, they must also finish a homebuying education class before closing.